 Sunday mornings: are reserved for the feeding, teaching and edification of the saints.
 This ministry will come from the “elders” or those they feel God has gifted for the building up and furtherance of the church.

-Here are a couple of obvious references to the ministry of the wider body at the local gathering:
+Here are a few of references to the ministry of the wider body at the local gathering:

 Acts 21: 8-9 Philip the evangelist…the same man had four daughters, virgins, which did prophesy.